onehouseinc/LakeView/README.md

 ## Weekly Review Emails

-Lakehouse Observer will send you weekly review emails to help you stay on top of important activity in your Hudi deployment.
+LakeView will send you weekly review emails to help you stay on top of important activity in your Hudi deployment.
 These emails include trends, new tables, and potential issues.

-No action is required to set up weekly review emails – you will receive them automatically when you create or join a Lakehouse Observer project.
+No action is required to set up weekly review emails – you will receive them automatically when you create or join a LakeView project.

 <img width="552" alt="Screenshot 2024-06-17 at 6 00 42 PM" src="https://github.com/onehouseinc/hudi-metadata-extractor/assets/30377815/30f15f8c-1795-4568-ae87-26ece172327e">